-School leaders understand that a tuition bill, when lumped with other life expenditures, can be a stressor.
+School leaders understand that a tuition bill, when lumped with other life expenses, can be a stressor.
 The goal of Bishop Chatard's financial aid program is to make the application for and the understanding of financial expectations as straightforward as possible.
-Everyone pays something to attend Bishop Chatard.
-We strive to lessen the burden by covering as many financial-aid needs as possible.

-It humbles us to see the financial sacrifice families make to send their children to Bishop Chatard High School.
+It humbles us to see the financial sacrifice that parents make to send their children to Bishop Chatard High School.
 We believe that our success is defined by the quality of the individuals and community we foster, and we remain committed to making a Bishop Chatard education affordable to all who desire it.
-We are confident that your family's return on the investment in Catholic education will be evident as your student prepares for college and beyond.
+We are confident that your family's return on the investment in our Catholic education will be evident as your student progresses through our halls and into the real world.